Learn-Together-Pro/ComputerScience/dbms/concepts.md

 > **Repeatable Read**

 Prevents dirty and non-repeatable reads by ensuring that the rows a transaction reads cannot change during the transaction, but it might still experience phantom reads.
+Still allowing non-repetable aggregation, because extra new row might appear.

 > **Serializable**